 Architecturally, Sandfly uses a core server for the database, user interface and REST API.
 Scanning of remote systems for Sandfly is done by separate scanning nodes.
+Optionally, the database can be accessed remotely by the server so the customer can host their own distributed and fault tolerant database cluster off the server.

 The scanning nodes receive orders from the server about what systems to scan, and what problems to look for on the remote hosts with a random selection of sandflies.
 The nodes perform the required checks by pushing down their sandflies to do investigations and report results.
 Any suspicious activity found by a sandfly is reported back to the server for user alerting and further actions.